Skip to main content

 electronics

-Now she is experiencing more than her second spring.
-This circumstance is based on a number of stable pillars, which also have a very positive impact on the future development of the industry.
-On the one hand, it is of course electromobility and the automotive sector in general that represent the decisive prerequisites for this change.
-Increasingly better-equipped basic vehicles, extensively installed sensors or autonomous driving would not be possible without appropriate innovations in modern electronic components.
-This trend also includes, for example, the increasingly innovative smartphones that are purchased every year, the Internet of Things (IoT) and advancing digitalization.
+On the one hand, it is of course electromobility and the automotive sector in general that provide the crucial prerequisites for this change.
+Increasingly well-equipped base vehicles, extensive sensor technology, and autonomous driving would not be possible without corresponding innovations in modern electronic components.
+This trend also includes, for example, the ever-evolving smartphones, which are often purchased anew each year, the Internet of Things (IoT), and the ongoing digitalization.

-The IQX Group is very familiar with these challenges facing the electronics and semiconductor industry and can support companies as project managers or on an interim basis in a variety of functions.
+The IQX Group is very familiar with these challenges facing the electronics and semiconductor industry and can support companies as project managers or on an interim basis in a wide variety of functions.

 nice to meet you